Two Europeans working for the United Nations have been shot dead in Somalia's Puntland region.

-A mentally ill security guard shot the two men Monday as they arrived at an airport in the city of Galkayo, Puntland President Abdiweli Mohamed Ali told VOA's Somali Service.
+In an interview with VOA , Puntland President Abdiweli Mohamed Ali says a mentally ill security guard shot the two men Monday as they arrived at an airport in the city of Galkayo.

-The president said the man was immediately arrested by police and an investigation is under way.
+The president says the shooter was immediately arrested by police, and an investigation is under way.

-Ali said the two had come to Puntland to help with construction of a prison.
+President Ali says they had come to Puntland to help with construction of a prison.